galiprandi/smart-doc/docs/architecture/overview.md

 - Build a structured prompt, including unified diffs.
 - Invoke Codex CLI with `CODEX_SANDBOX=workspace-write` and `CODEX_REASONING_EFFORT=medium`.
 - Fallback to `npx -y @openai/codex` if local binaries aren’t present.
-- On push events, commit and push any doc changes; on PR events, skip pushing and optionally comment a summary.
+- On push events, commit and push any doc changes; on PR events, skip pushing and upload a docs preview artifact.

-Positioning Update (This Commit)
+Workflow Changes (This Commit)
-- Clarified product positioning: “living documentation” with provider‑agnostic design — OpenAI first‑class, adaptable to Qwen/Qwen‑Code.
+- Add self‑commit guard on push to avoid regeneration loops from Smart Doc’s own commits.
-- Public usage updated to `galiprandi/smart-doc@v1`.
+- Upload docs preview artifact on PRs for easy inspection.

 Quality Attributes
 - Safety: Workspace-write sandbox limits write scope to the repository.